jovanjenjic/react-mapbox-geocoder-autocomplete/README.md

 ## Key Features

 ### Interactive Map Integration
 The core feature of this library is the integration of a dynamic Mapbox map.
 You can display the map with a specified style and initial position, enabling users to explore locations visually.
-The map can be configured to support two distinct modes of movement: "FLY_TO" for smooth transitions and "BASE" for immediate positioning.

 ### Dynamic Marker Placement
 This library allows you to place a marker on the map, indicating a specific location.
 Users can interact with the marker by dragging it to a new position.
 As the marker moves, the associated address is automatically updated to reflect the current location, providing a seamless way to capture and display address information.